Arthur Jones (American football): Personal life and death

 Jones earned his degree from Syracuse in communication and rhetorical studies.
-His brother is former mixed martial artist Jon Jones, who was UFC Light Heavyweight and Heavyweight Champion, and is widely considered one of the greatest mixed martial artists of all time.
-His youngest brother, Chandler, was an edge rusher for the Las Vegas Raiders who previously played for the Arizona Cardinals and New England Patriots.
+His brother is former mixed martial artist Jon Jones, who was UFC Light Heavyweight and Heavyweight Champion.
+His youngest brother, Chandler, was a defensive end in the NFL for 12 seasons, playing for the New England Patriots, Arizona Cardinals and Las Vegas Raiders.
 Their teams played one another for the first time when the Ravens defeated the Patriots in Week 3 of the 2012 NFL season, and again in the 2012 AFC Championship Game, also won by Arthur and the Ravens.

-Jones had a son, Arthur Jones IV.
+Jones had a son, Arthur Jones IV, who also plays football and received a scholarship offer from Syracuse as part of the 2028 recruiting class.

 Jones died on October 3, 2025, at his home in Pompey, New York, at the age of 39.
 According to 911 dispatches, the defibrillator in Jones's home was activated, prompting an automatic fire and ambulance response, although his exact cause of death has yet to be released.